 9. Discipline them when necessary, but do it correctly

 If they are hitting their sister, take them to their usual time out spot and sit them down.
 Try to talk to them and tell them why they are in time out, and ask them to let you know when they are ready to be good.
 If they are too upset to reason with, tell them to come to you when they’re ready to talk.
-Tell them what you want them to do, ask them to repeat it back to you, and thank them for calming down, and agreeing to behave.
+Tell them what you want them to do, ask them to repeat it back to you, and thank them for calming down, and agree to behave.
+Be sure to check out our article on Effective Tips for Disciplining Children of All Ages

 10. Try substituting the word “No” with something a little nicer